ARTIFICIAL NEURAL NETWORKS

 • The ANN acts by composing a series of linear and non-linear (activation) functions.

-• These are characterized by their weights and biases, that need to be learnt.
+• These transformations are characterized by their weights and biases, which need to be learned from data.

 Training an ANN